HabanaAI/Model-References/PyTorch/computer_vision/segmentation/Unet/README.md

 The following are the demos included in this release:
 - For UNet2D, Eager mode and Lazy mode training for BS64 with FP32 & BF16 mixed precision.
 - For UNet3D, Eager mode and Lazy mode training for BS2 with FP32 & BF16 mixed precision.
+- For UNet2D, inference for BS64 with FP32 & BF16 mixed precision.

+**Note**: Inference on the UNet2D model is currently enabled only on **Gaudi2**.

 ## Setup